-Embryo toxicity: These products are not reported to produce embryotoxic effects in humans.
+Embryo toxicity: These products are not reported to produce embryo toxic effects in humans.
 Teratogenicity: These products are not reported to cause teratogenic effects in humans.
-Clinical studies on test animals exposed to relatively high doses of the Copper component of some of these products indicate teratogenic effects.
+Clinical studies on test animals exposed to relatively high doses of the Calcium Fluoride, Molybdenum, and Nickel components of these products indicate teratogenic effects.

 Reproductive Toxicity: These products are not reported to cause reproductive effects in humans.
-Clinical studies on test animals exposed to relatively high doses of the Copper and Titanium components of some of these products indicate adverse reproductive effects.
+Clinical studies on test animals exposed to relatively high doses of the Calcium Fluoride and Molybdenum components of these products indicate adverse reproductive effects.